Basics to Starting an Aquarium

 4) Place the tank on the Styrofoam/newspaper layers properly so that it is placed firmly.

-5) Put the stone/substrate spreading it equally all over the surface, don’t pile it up on once place that will put extra pressure on the glass.
-You can vary the levels a bit for decoration purposes.
+don’t pile it up on once place that will put extra pressure on the

 6) If you have a gravel filter then make sure to insert it properly before putting the stone/substrate.